jsperson/ai_competition_oracle/LaunchKS_Business_Plan.md

 ## 2. Solution Overview

-### 2.1 PathwayKS Platform
+### 2.1 LaunchKS Platform

-PathwayKS is a unified digital platform that serves as the "single front door" to Kansas workforce development.
+LaunchKS is a unified digital platform that serves as the "single front door" to Kansas workforce development.
 It connects citizens to personalized upskilling and career change pathways by:

 **Core Value Proposition:**
 "From assessment to employment in one integrated journey"